 Old Jewish Cemetery

 The Maisel synagogue is named after Mordechai Maisel, the mayor of the Jewish community in the sixteenth century.
-Jews were not allowed to found synagogues yet Rudolf II gave permission for such a building.
-The emperor needed money to fund the war against the Turks and Maisel was his money lender.
+Jews were not allowed to found synagogues, yet Rudolf II gave permission for such a building.
+The reason was simple: the emperor needed money to fund the war against the Turks and Maisel was his money lender.
 The synagogue houses an exhibition of religious objects and tells the history of Jewish people in Bohemia.